 Rega Planar P1 Turntable

-Rega Planar P1 features a single-plinth design which is pretty common, but the curious thing about it is that it has a double-finish design.
+Rega Planar P1 features a single plinth-design which is pretty common, but the curious thing about it is that is has a double-finish design.

-The manufacturers of this magnificent turntable grazed, sanded, and lacquered this model several times so that the surface of the plinth is durable, stable, and good-looking.
+The manufacturers of this magnificent turntable grazed, sanded, and lacquered this model several times to that the surface of the plinth is durable, stable and good-looking.